ArianYN/h1-projekt-techvendo/README.md

 Our project utilizes [Neon.tech](https://www.neon.tech) to host the database.
 Neon provides a free and reliable platform for managing our application's data, ensuring smooth performance and accessibility.

 # Team
-This project was developed by a team of 3 members:
+TechVendo is developed by a team of 3 members:

 [@ArianYN](https://github.com/ArianYN)